diegomorales/vue-app-setup/README.md

 - `npm start`: For development.
 Starts gulp watchers and webpack in watch mode.
 - `npm run build`: Makes a production build
-- `npm run prerender`: Makes a production build and prerenders given paths
+- `npm run prerender`: Makes a production build and prerenders given paths (in `webpack.config.js`)

 ## Notes
 - Always install or uninstall npm packages from the docker console.
 - docker is only used here for development.
 This way it's not necessary to have node/npm installed globally.
 But obviously you can still run this setup without docker.
-(I'd recommend node v8+).
+(I'd recommend node v10+).